Dipietro History, Family Crest & Coats of Arms

 - Rocky DiPietro (b.
 1956), Canadian Football League receiver, inducted into the Canadian Football Hall of Fame in 1997

-- Darlene Dipietro, American passenger from Park Ridge, Illinois, USA, who flew aboard American Airlines Flight 191 and died in the crash
+- Darlene Dipietro (d.
+1979), American passenger from Park Ridge, Illinois, USA, who flew aboard American Airlines Flight 191 and died in the crash